arnobk/kindle-en-bn-dictionary/README.md

 - Extract the downloaded zip file.
 - Connect your kindle to your pc via USB Cable.
 - Copy the extracted file to your kindle's *Documents > Dictionary* folder.
+- Now open your Kindle Setting on your device and from dictionary choose the new dictionary you just installed!

 ## Updates
-I will try to update this dictionary atleast once in three months with new words and corrections.
+~~I will try to update this dictionary atleast once in three months with new words and corrections.~~

 ## Support
 This dictionary is tested with *All New Kindle Basic 10th Generation*.
 This should also work with any other kindle.
 Please let me know if you face any problem.
 Thank You!